-By Sue Pulvermacher-Alt, General Product Manager
+By Sue Pulvermacher-Alt, Former Educator

 When my son Justin was young he was a dinosaur omnivore.
 He voraciously ate everything related to dinosaurs.
 He checked out dinosaur videos at the library; he read about allosaurus; he drew protoceratops; he told grandma about velociraptors; and he wore his triceratops t-shirt almost every day.
 No dinosaur was safe from his appetite.

 I learned about text complexity as a mom before I learned about it as an education professional.
 If a dinosaur name had 6 syllables, I watched my son decode each one carefully and then put them together to form a word that allowed him to have a name for that particular and spectacular reptile he saw on the page.
 I recognized well before he entered school that the ability to read and understand complex text successfully is a multi-faceted reality.